huggingface/huggingface-inference-toolkit/README.md

 	--url http://localhost:5000 \
 	--header 'Content-Type: application/json' \
 	--data '{
 	"inputs": "Wow, this is such a great product.
-I love it!"
-	"parameters": { "top_k": 2 }
+I love it!", "parameters": { "top_k": 2 }
 }'
 ```